Quantum Walks for Chemical Reaction Networks: Preliminaries

-The second algorithm generates an approximation of the flow state corresponding to the \sm electrical flow $\f$: \begin{theorem}[\cite{apers2022elfs,jeffery2023quantum}] Fix a network $G = (V,E,\w)$ as in \defin{network}, a non-empty marked set $M \subset V$ and an initial vertex $s \in V \setminus M$, with the promise that there is a path in $G$ connecting $s$ to $M$.
+\begin{theorem}[\cite{apers2022elfs,jeffery2023quantum}] Fix a network $G = (V,E,\w)$ as in \defin{network}, a non-empty marked set $M \subset V$ and an initial vertex $s \in V \setminus M$, with the promise that there is a path in $G$ connecting $s$ to $M$.
 Let $\f$ be the \sm electrical flow on $G$ with corresponding flow state $\ket{\f}$ as defined in \eq{flowstate}.
 Then there exists a quantum walk algorithm that returns a state $\ket{\widetilde{\f}}$ satisfying